balazs630/Bob-Cat-Runner/README.md

 - [ ] Add basic gameplay control tutorials on first launch
 - [ ] Change cat graphics
-- [ ] Add replay level button to the HUD
 - [ ] Game Center integration
 - [ ] Include thunder, and lightning elements at the end of the game
 - [ ] Create audio nodes with surround sound